7 Facts You Should Know About Keith Haring

 Haring would also collaborate with charities to support young people, painting many murals at children’s hospitals to amuse the sick children who would pass through.

-Haring created his self-named charity, The Keith Haring Foundation in 1989.
+7. He Created The Keith Haring Foundation in 1989

 Sadly, Haring was diagnosed with AIDS in 1988.
 He used his prominence as a successful artist to raise awareness for the epidemic through his work before eventually setting up The Keith Haring Foundation in 1989.